Keolai/Remote-Windows/README.md

 On the remote computer:

-Go into the `keyboardsim.sh` and `urlopen.sh` scripts, and replace "kali" with your username in the following line:
+Go into the `keyboardsim.sh` and `urlopen.sh` scripts, and replace `kali` with your username in the following line:

 ```export XAUTHORITY=/home/kali/.Xauthority```